 If you have a complaint, please get in touch with us and we will do everything we can to resolve it.
 You can also ask us for details of our complaints handling process.
-Our contact details are in the 'How to contact us' section at the back of this document.
+Our contact details are in the 'Get in touch' section at the back of this document.